aws/amazon-documentdb-odbc-driver/src/markdown/support/troubleshooting-guide.md

 - In MacOS/Linux/Unix, append `LOG_PATH="~/path/to/log/file";LOG_LEVEL=ERROR;` to your connection string, or append `LOG_PATH` and `LOG_LEVEL` as keywords in the ODBC manager.
 - If you just want to change the log level, append `LOG_LEVEL=<desired-log-level>;` to your connection string.

+### Notes

+In case of an error occours during the SQL query processing.
+The SQL query will be logged and thrown in the case the LOG_LEVEL is set to `DEBUG`.
+In the case the `LOG_LEVEL` is set to `ERROR` or `INFO`, the error code will be logged and thrown, but the SQL query will be redacted.